mmrl-me/mmrl-metadata/README.md

 __Intro__

-Experimental schema for media objects.

-Organized per media object, where *media object* is defined as a particular media instance such as a film, a season of a netflix show, an episode of a broadcast television series, a software release, an album release, a leak of a CDC report, future leaks of presidential tax reports, etc.
+Experimental schema for describing diversity and identity for individuals in and casts of media objects.
+Where *media object* is defined as a particular media instance: a film, a season of a netflix show, an episode of a broadcast television series, a software release, an album release, a leak of a CDC report, a document containing a year of presidential tax reports, etc.

-The goal is to provide a serialized form of each media object; useful for creating in-memory objects at runtime, and support sorting by streaming platform, genre, and cast diversity while at the same time implementing lean data practices.
-This schema is in development, is considered experimental, and will remain versioned and unfixed.
+This schema is in development, is considered experimental, and will remain versioned yet unfixed.
 Design goal is to represent Bechdel, Villalobos, Gagen, DuVernay tests.
 With additional tagging to quantify or infer “diverse ensemble,”  “fully realized lives”, “scenery in white lives” tags.

+Other goals include
+* enumerate six dimensions of identity: age, sexuality, gender, nationality, ethnicity, and "z" or transhuman/human/meta categories
+* enumerate a useful but minimal set of tags for describing each of the identity dimensions
+* providing a serialized form of metadata for each media object; useful for creating in-memory objects at runtime
+* support for mechanical/computational sorting and organizing of media objects by streaming platform, genre, and cast diversity
+* implementing lean data practices with "just enough" data to ask pre-defined data questions

  __Background__